Using Ovulation Tests After Miscarriage

 After a pregnancy loss, you may experience menstrual bleeding which can be normal as your cycle is adjusting back to normal.
 If you experience an early pregnancy loss, you may start ovulating within four to eight weeks.
 An ovulation test is a great tool to use during this time.
 But how do ovulation tests work exactly?If you’re trying to conceive, ovulation tests are a very effective way to predict when you’re ovulating.
 Since eggs only live for a short period of time after ovulation, it’s important to time it correctly so you can have sex before ovulating and increase your chances of getting pregnant.

-Regardless which type of test you’re using—midstream, ovulation test strips, digital tests—they all work by detecting the ovulation hormone, Luteinizing Hormone (LH) in your urine.
+Regardless of which type of test you’re using—midstream, ovulation test strips, digital tests—they all work by detecting the ovulation pregnancy hormone, Luteinizing Hormone (LH) in your urine.
 LH is produced to trigger ovulation, so your levels will typically surge around 24-48 hours before you ovulate.
 This means a positive ovulation test is telling you you’ll be ovulating within the next two days, so you should start getting busy if you’re TTC.

 Why LH is affected by miscarriage

 But what does ovulation after miscarriage look like?
-When a woman experiences a miscarriage, hormone levels aren’t going to immediately reset.
+When a woman experiences a miscarriage, hormone levels, including luteinizing hormone levels, aren’t going to immediately reset.
 This means that for a while, your cycle (and ovulation) may be less predictable.
 This can also be dependent on whether you experienced an early pregnancy loss or not.
 Some women ovulate the month following a miscarriage, while others may not ovulate for a few months.
 Ovulation tests can be helpful for tracking your cycle and identifying your fertile days.